divyamehul/TCP-Connection-Monitoring/README.md

 # TCP-Connection-Monitoring

-TCP Connection Monitoring to identify performance bottleneck
+TCP Connection Monitoring to tool identify performance bottlenecks in network topologies

 As a part of Computer Networks, we did a project under the guidance of Dr. Kotaro Kataonka to develop an efficient TCP connection monitoring tool which can help to identify and fix performance problems.
 We took inspiration